Kyle-Kyle/blog/_posts/VULNCON-2021-IPS.md

 # Fun Fact
 I was supposed to write this blog a month ago since the exploitation is interesing.
 But I completely forgot about it because my attention was drawn to kCTF.
 Until yesterday, the author of the challenge @BitFriends contacted me, asking about the details of my unintended solution, I was reminded that I still had a blog to finish.
 And now here it is.
-Thank you for reminding me @BitFriends!
+Thank you for reminding me @BitFriends and thank you for the challenge!